 (Domains – Aliases)

-Note: In some versions of cPanel, the ‘aliases’ function will be listed as Parked Domains …
+Note: In older versions of cPanel, the ‘aliases’ function is listed as Parked Domains …

 (Domains – Parked Domains)

-Enter the name of the domain you want to park on top of your existing domain and click Add Domain to create a new parked domain …
+Enter the name of the domain you want to park on top of your existing domain and click on the Add Domain button to create a new domain alias …

 A new parked domain will be created …

-You can park multiple domain names on your existing domain.
+Unless your web host has added limitations on your server, you can have multiple parked domain names on your existing domain.
 For example, this site is built on WPCompendium.org.
-We have also registered the domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
-To see how parked domains work, just type in any of the domain aliases into your browser (e.g. type in WPCompendium.info) …
+We have also registered the related domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
+To see how parked domains work, just type in any of the domain aliases into your web browser (e.g. type in WPCompendium.com) …

 You can easily remove a domain alias using the cPanel Aliases feature.

-To delete your parked domain, go to Aliases > Remove Aliases, select the parked domain to be deleted and click Remove …
+To delete a domain alias, go to Aliases > Remove Aliases, select the domain alias you would like to delete and click Remove …

 Note: If you get an error message, make sure that your hosting setup allows you to create domain aliases …